Bharat-Kendre123/JSTraining/session_5/README.md

 ### Logical Operators

-#### Logical AND operator
+#### Logical OR operator
-1. forget the origan use of OR operator.
+1. forget the original use of OR operator.
 That we used till now.
 2. The extended algorithm works as follows.Given multiple OR’ed values:

 * result = value1 || value2 || value3;